paylok999/silverlines_cms/README.md

 This package is not limited on laravel frameworks only, you may install this on any frameworks as long as php version is high 5.3 >=

+Alternative method
-You may clone and issue "composer install" to this repo if you want a working copy https://github.com/paylok999/silverlines_laravel_cms
+You may clone and issue "composer install" to this repo if you want a working copy https://github.com/paylok999/silverlines_laravel_cms you will not needing any more settings after cloning it. just be sure to issue "composer install" on you root directory

+Required Method - For intermediate to advance composer user
 ##Laravel Installation
 ____________